TEGrundy/DAT2Homework/README.md

 Optional: Use the the command line to discover something "interesting" about the Chipotle data.
 Try using the commands from the "advanced" section!

 ##Answers
 1.This data appears to be a listing of orders with a several descriptive columns.
 Order_id (pk), quantity, item_name, choice_description, item_price.
-Commands used:
+Commands used: head chipotle.tsv,tail chipotle.tsv
-*head chipotle.tsv
-*tail chipotle.tsv

-2. There appears to be 1834 order ids.
-Commands Used **sort chipotle.tsv
+2.There appears to be 1834 order ids.
+Commands Used: sort chipotle.tsv, head chipotle.tsv, tail chipotle.tsv
-**head chipotle.tsv
-**tail chipotle.tsv
-3. There are 4623 lines in this file.
-Commands Used:
-  a. wc -l chipotle.tsv
+3.There are 4623 lines in this file.
+Commands Used: wc -l chipotle.tsv
 4. Chicken burritos are more popular than steak burritos.
-Commands Used:
-  a. grep -c -i "steak burrito" chipotle.tsv
-  a. grep -c -i "chicken burrito" chipotle.tsv
+Commands Used: grep -c -i "steak burrito" chipotle.tsv, grep -c -i "chicken burrito" chipotle.tsv
 5.
 6
 7.~ 85 occurrences of dictionary.
 Commands Used:
   a. grep -r -i "dictionary" . > dictcount.csv
   b. grep -c -i "dictionary" dictcount.csv
-7.